vanisingh-24/hacktoberfest/README.md

 # And if you are sending PR to this repository then donot forget to add your name in authors list

-# This all languages code can be accepted here and begginner tutorial code also accepted by using PR's Thank you
+# web development related languages code can be accepted here and begginner tutorial code also accepted by using PR's Thank you  god bless you .
 ## Authors

 * **Krishna kakade**  - [krishnakakade1999](https://github.com/krishnakakade1999)